 "It is written, ‘Man shall not live by bread alone, but by every word that proceeds from the mouth of God'" (Matt.
 4:4; Deut.
 8:3).

-The main point behind all this is that God's will is more important than food or any physical need.
-If Jesus had really turned the stone into bread, it would have surely elevated the physical above the spiritual.
+The main point is that God's will is more important than food or physical needs.
+If Jesus had really turned the stone into bread, it would have elevated the physical above the spiritual.
 He would have surrendered and satisfied the desires of His flesh in a manner not authorized by God.
 Jesus, the Christ, refused to yield to such enticement.
 He instead trusted His Father.
-The Father led the Son into the wilderness, just like He led the Israelites into the wilderness where there was no bread.
+The Father led the Son into the wilderness, just like He led the Israelites into the wilderness without bread.
 The only difference is that they sinned when they complained against Him (Ex.
 16).
-Christ could have committed the same sin had He not trusted His Father and had actually turned the stones into bread.
+Christ could have committed the same sin had He not trusted His Father and turned the stones into bread.
 Jesus had no reason to not trust God.
 Neither do we!!
 We have abundant reasons to confidently trust in the Almighty God of heaven.
 Why?
 Simply because He is the giver and sustainer of life.
 He gave His Son to redeem us from our sins (the propitiation for man's sins, Acts 17:25; I John 2:2).
 Man's primary job is to seek "first the kingdom of God and His righteousness" (Matt.
 6:33).

 May we never elevate our physical needs above our spiritual ones.
 If we do, we will eventually die spiritually rather than physically.